KuaiYu715/Steps-Counts-Analysis/README.md

 * **Variable**: [Participant 08](https://github.sydney.edu.au/rsun5771/2022-DATA3406-CC05-Group1/blob/main/Final%20product%20notebook/Final_dataset/Participant-08.csv) [ShiDe_cleaned_08.csv](https://github.sydney.edu.au/rsun5771/2022-DATA3406-CC05-Group1/blob/main/Final%20product%20notebook/Final_dataset/ShiDe_cleaned_08.csv) [Weeks_and_steps_08.csv](https://github.sydney.edu.au/rsun5771/2022-DATA3406-CC05-Group1/blob/main/Final%20product%20notebook/Final_dataset/Weeks_and_steps_08.csv)
     - My original dataset is the Participant 08.
 I used it in most of time to run my team mate's code.
     - The second data set is the cleaned participant 8 data.
 It is only for fitting De Shi's code.
     - The last dataset called Weeks_and_steps_08.csv.
 That is the cleaned dataset for Yuxiang's subquestion.
 Due to his sub-question has a step standard principle which is 700000 per week.
-So the data should be added a column to store 0 and 1 for representing weather the participant is sedentary.
+So the data should be added a column to store 0 and 1 for representing wether the participant is sedentary.

 * **WIKI page**: [WIKI](https://github.sydney.edu.au/rsun5771/2022-DATA3406-CC05-Group1/wiki/Yuxiang-Ji)